 The Deputy Kampala Metropolitan Police spokesperson Luke Owoyesigire confirmed to The Sunrise that a case of assault had been opened against Dr. Mukwaya at Kabalagala police station and that detectives are soon forwarding the file to the Director of Public Prosecutions for trial.

-The Minister of Health Dr. Jane Ruth Aceng confirmed in a statement released recently that her ministry had asked the Uganda Medical and Dental Practitioners Council to took into the matter.
+The Minister of Health Dr. Jane Ruth Aceng confirmed in a statement released recently that her ministry had asked the Uganda Medical and Dental Practitioners Council to look into the matter.
 The council is expected to take disciplinary measures against Dr. Mukwaya.

 “It is reported that on 19th October, 2019 the patient has visited the facility to seek consultation for an eye specialist for spectacles.
 It is alleged that after a short conversation the Doctor suspected that the patient being a family friend, could be an influence to some members of his household,” reads Dr. Aceng’s statement.